Code-Institute-Submissions/NgoniDukeMoyo-Recipeswebapp_MarResub/README.md

  ---
  #### Deployement

+ ## Github Deployment
+ -The project was deployed to GitHub Pages using the following steps : .Log into the GitHub and locate the GitHub Repository .Go to settings button on the menu
+.Scroll down to pages section
+.under source click the dropdown named "none" and select "Master Branch" .Scroll down through the page to find the now published link in GitHub pages section.

+## Clone
+On my repos, navigate to the main page of the repository.
+Above the list of files, click Code.
+To clone the repository using HTTPS, under "Clone with HTTPS", click the clipboard.
+To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click the clipboard.
+To clone a repository using GitHub CLI, click Use GitHub CLI, then click the clipboard.
+Open Terminal.
+Change the current working directory to the location where you want the cloned directory. ype git clone, and then paste the URL you copied earlier.
+Press Enter to create your local clone.

  ## Heroku
  1. The project was deployed to Heroku Environment (NgoniDukeMoyo/Recipeswebapp) - Unable to change the name of the cluster hence its still named Recipewebapp from the initial project idea.
   ---